Upload tabular data as tables

 When uploading files to tables, remember that every row in a table should represent the same "thing", or entity; we wouldn't want to combine county-level and state-level observations in one table.

-If you haven't already, we very strongly recommend experimenting with the reshaping and analytic tools in a project which researchers will use to work with your dataset.
+If you haven't already, we very strongly recommend experimenting with the reshaping and analytic tools in a workflow which researchers will use to work with your dataset.
 Knowing how they will work with it might inform how you structure it during this setup process, and can save time for everyone.
-You can even add your unreleased dataset to a project for testing — click on "View dataset page" from the dataset overview, and then add the unreleased dataset to your project.
+You can even add your unreleased dataset to a workflow for testing — click on "View dataset page" from the dataset overview, and then add the unreleased dataset to your workflow.

 When you're ready click the Create new table button on the Tables tab of the dataset page and name your table to get started.